 - If so, then why, as specifically as possible, did I (or can I) get them?

-You might be a travel consultant selling business trips exclusively to financial institutions and brokers — you're biggest clientele.
-Market yourself as “the first to serve the financially inclined,” “the leader in business trips for bankers,” “we take the risk out of traveling for those who deal with it everyday,” “the financier's travel agent,” or “the first traveling agent for the smart investor.”
+You might be a travel consultant selling business trips exclusively to financial institutions and brokers — your biggest clientele.
+Market yourself as “the first to serve the financially inclined,” “the leader in business trips for bankers,” “we take the risk out of traveling for those who deal with it every day,” “the financier's travel agent,” or “the first traveling agent for the smart investor.”

 Don't be the best in some category.
 Be the first in one!